bufistov/self-driving-car-sim/README.md

 for example the LakeTrack, double click the file LakeTrack.unity.
 Once the scene is loaded up you can fly around it in the scene viewing window by holding mouse right click to turn, and mouse scroll to zoom.
-To load demo setup doulbe click SonyDemo.unity file in the Scenes folder.
+To load demo setup doulbe click Demo.unity file in the Scenes folder.

 5. Play a scene.
 Jump into game mode anytime by simply clicking the top play button arrow right above the viewing window.